A survey on the growth rate inequality for sphere endomorphisms: Indecomposable continua

-As explained in the previous section, the hypothesis of local connectivity does not seem to be relevant in Theorem A and it is plausible that this hypothesis should be replaced by decomposability instead.
-It is then natural to try and understand the examples presenting totally invariant indecomposable continua.
-This turns out to be a rather intricate endeavour.\\
+As explained in the previous section, the hypothesis of local connectivity does not seem to be relevant in Theorem \ref{teoa} and it is plausible that this hypothesis should be replaced by decomposability instead.
+It is then natural to try to understand the examples presenting totally invariant indecomposable continua.
+This turns out to be a rather intricate endeavour.

 We first point out that it is well known that surface homeomorphisms admit indecomposable continua as invariant subsets.
-There are several methods to construct these examples, and they can even be made minimal (in particular, fixed and periodic point free).
+There are several methods to construct these examples, and they can even be made minimal; in particular, periodic-point-free (see, for example \cite{handel} and \cite{bama}).
 It is also well-known that the solenoid admits non-trivial connected coverings (see \cite{sole}), but the solenoid is not embeddable in the sphere.
 It is also known that for any integer $k$, the pseudo-circle is a $k$-fold covering space of itself (see \cite{gam} and \cite{heath}).
-However, the following remains unknown: does there exists a plane branched covering with a totally invariant pseudo-circle?.
-That is, it is not known how to extend a self-covering of the pseudo-cirle to the whole plane so that the extension is a branched covering.
-It is known how to extend it to a {\it map} of the annulus, which was already noted in \cite{boronski}.
-Moreover, in \cite{boronski} the rate was proven to hold for annulus maps preserving a pseudo-circle and this result was generalized to all plane separating circle-like continua. \\
+However, the following remains unknown: does there exist a plane branched covering with a totally invariant pseudo-circle?
+That is, it is not known how to extend a self-covering of the pseudo-circle to the whole plane so that the extension is a branched covering.
+It is known how to extend it to a \textit{map} of the annulus, which was already noted in \cite{boronski}.
+Moreover, in \cite{boronski} the rate was proven to hold for annulus maps preserving a pseudo-circle and this result was generalized to all plane separating circle-like continua.

-\subsection{A sphere branched covering supporting a completely invariant indecomposable continuum.}
+\subsection{A sphere branched covering supporting a completely invariant indecomposable continuum}

-We proved the following:\\
+We proved the following: